toolleeo/cli-apps/README.md

 * [pm](https://github.com/Angelmmiguel/pm) - The easy way to switch between your projects on ZSH.
 In short, another directory changer.
 * [slingshot](https://github.com/caio-ishikawa/slingshot) - Lightweight command line tool to quickly navigate across folders.
 * [SmartCd](https://github.com/CodesOfRishi/smartcd) - A cd command with improved usability features, which can remember your recently visited directory paths and, search and directly traverse to sub-directories and as well as parent directories, all with Fuzzy searching.
-* [tere](https://github.com/mgunyho/tere) - Terminal file explorer that is a faster alternative to using cd and ls to browse folders in your terminal.
 * [z](https://github.com/rupa/z) - Directory changer based on aging and frecency.
 * [z.lua](https://github.com/skywind3000/z.lua) - Directory changer that learns your habits.
 * [zoxide](https://github.com/ajeetdsouza/zoxide) - A faster way to navigate your filesystem.